Invoca/developer-docs/source/api_documentation/transactions_api/network_user.rst

 URL
 ---

 The API follows REST conventions.
 Perform an HTTPS GET to the URL with the format in which you’d like to receive data.
-The following response formats are supported, where 33 is the advertiser id.
+The following response formats are supported, where 33 is the network id.

 .. list-table::
   :widths: 8 40